Many nurses look for jobs through nursing recruitment agencies.

 Don’t get too excited if it appears to be high pay before you look at other benefits as well.

-Some agencies offer less pay but have great benefits, which may be what you need.
+Some nursing agencies offer less pay but have great benefits, which may be what you need.

 Take a look at their medical, dental and vision plans.
 How much will you pay upfront should you be ill?
-Find out if they cover your family as well.
+Find out if they cover your family also.

 Continuous education for nurses is always required.
 Ask if they will pay for CEU’s, ACLS and BLS recertification.